onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 M_047
 ```

-Each element `m` in `M_047` represents a coherent “early SMBH cosmos configuration”, which includes:
+Each element `m` in `M_047` represents a coherent early SMBH cosmos configuration, which includes:

 * a summary of the cosmic expansion history over a redshift window of interest,
 * halo mass and number density summaries over a range of masses and redshifts,